This article was originally published in 2015 and has been completely updated in 2020.

 Professor Grant says, “Everybody has an end user.”
 In some cases, the end users are internal – internal ‘customers’ – and so the individual can connect with their ‘customers’ on a regular basis.

 We can participate in this process by helping to humanize the contact between workers and recipients.
 We can communicate about it beforehand, and can highlight many case studies from the workers’ point of view and the recipients’ point of view.
-Avenues to do this can include the corporate intranet and website, internal and external newsletters, corporate blogs and many human interest publicity opportunities in local and regional media (assuming the recipients are happy for their story to be told widely).
-Appropriate staff events and presentations could be held as well.
+Avenues to do this can include the corporate intranet and website, internal and external newsletters, corporate blogs and many human interest publicity opportunities in local and regional media (assuming the recipients are happy for their story to be told widely), and social media as well.
+Appropriate staff events and presentations could also be held.

 This is a low-cost, win:win:win situation.
 Employees gain more satisfaction and interest in their job, the employer gets more productivity and the recipients get more support from the process.